 But it’s bigger than I’d like…and a little ugly?

 Don’t care.
-It’s a $25 unit that makes your car smarter.
+It’s an affordable unit that makes your car smarter.
 Compare it to come of the units below and it starts to look like real value.

 And personally, I think it looks great!